Disappearance of Tiffany Sessions: Investigation

 Michael Christopher Knickerbocker was considered a suspect in Sessions' disappearance.
 While Knickerbocker was in prison serving five consecutive life sentences, he reportedly told his fellow inmates that he had murdered Sessions.
 He also said he had chained Sessions to a tree and discarded her body close to Fort Myers in the Caloosahatchee River, but because Knickerbocker was not living in Gainesville at the time of Sessions' disappearance, the feasibility of his involvement has been questioned.

 As of 2014, police believe that now-deceased and convicted serial-killer Paul Eugene Rowles was responsible for Sessions' disappearance and murder.
 At the time Sessions disappeared, Rowles was working for a construction-related company near the path where Sessions was last seen.
-Rowles did not show for work the day Sessions went missing.
+Rowles did not show up for work on the day Sessions went missing.
 Rowles had kept an address book with information on people he had murdered (discovered by investigators in January 2013 following interviews with Rowles; he died a month later).
 The book listed Linda Fida, known to be one of his victims, as the first woman he killed; it may also contain a cryptic reference to Elizabeth Foster (another known victim whose body was found about one mile from where Sessions disappeared).
 Notably the book contained a notation "#2 2/9/89 #2", believed by investigators to refer to Sessions' date of disappearance, and to identify her as Rowles' second victim.

 Sessions has been excluded from 150 unidentified decedents in the United States.

 Finding Tiffany Sessions projects and aftermath

-The FBI have said the search for Sessions is the largest in Florida's history.
+The Federal Bureau of Investigation have said the search for Sessions is the largest in Florida's history.
 Public efforts to find Sessions include the Charley Project, and the Tiffany Sessions Facebook Project Page.
 The Sessions family are offering a $25,000 reward for any information in the case.
 They have worked closely with the Alachua County Sheriff's Department and the Florida Department of Law Enforcement to find Sessions' remains or convict any suspects involved in this case.
 In 2013 detective Kevin Allen said he had made finding Sessions his number one case.
 Sessions' mother Hillary has written a book about her missing daughter called Where's My Tiffany?, describing her joy in raising Tiffany and her heartbreak in losing her.